-- (a) Group living, small standards. - (1) Must be licensed, certified, registered, or monitored by the State. - (2) In the AG-2 zoning district, group living activities must be of an agricultural nature.
-A minimum of 50 percent of the zoning lot area suitable for crop production or livestock keeping must be dedicated to crop production or livestock keeping through an agricultural easement or similar legal encumbrance for as long as the group living is in operation.
-The director may adopt rules pursuant to HRS Chapter 91 to determine the zoning lot area considered to be suitable for crop production or livestock keeping. - (b) Group living, large standards. - (1) In the AG-2 zoning district, group living must be of an agricultural nature.
-A minimum of 50 percent of the zoning lot area suitable for crop production or livestock keeping must be dedicated to crop production or livestock keeping through an agricultural easement or similar legal encumbrance for so long as the group living is in operation.
-The director may adopt rules pursuant to HRS Chapter 91 to determine the zoning lot area considered to be suitable for crop production or livestock keeping. - (2) Access roads must comply with the standards established by Chapter 22; provided that the director may waive or modify these requirements if the Honolulu fire department determines that substandard roads or driveways provide reasonably safe access to the large group living. - (3) Minimum parking requirements will be determined by the director based on the number of residents and the nature of the proposed use.
+- (a) Group living, small, State regulated standards. - (1) Must be licensed, certified, registered, or monitored by the State. - (2) In the AG-2 zoning district, group living activities must be of an agricultural nature.
+A minimum of 51 percent of the zoning lot area suitable for crop production or livestock keeping must be dedicated to crop production or livestock keeping through an agricultural easement or similar legal encumbrance for as long as the small group living that is State regulated is in operation.
+The director may adopt rules pursuant to HRS Chapter 91 to determine the zoning lot area considered to be suitable for crop production or livestock keeping. - (b) Group living, small, not State regulated standards.
+In the AG-2 zoning district, group living activities must be of an agricultural nature.
+A minimum of 51 percent of the zoning lot area suitable for crop production or livestock keeping must be dedicated to crop production or livestock keeping through an agricultural easement or similar legal encumbrance for as long as the small group living that is not State regulated is in operation.
+The director may adopt rules pursuant to HRS Chapter 91 to determine the zoning lot area considered to be suitable for crop production or livestock keeping. - (c) Group living, large standards. - (1) Access roads must comply with the standards established by Chapter 22; provided that the director may waive or modify these requirements if the Honolulu fire department determines that substandard roads or driveways provide reasonably safe access to the large group living. - (2) Minimum parking requirements will be determined by the director based on the number of residents and the nature of the proposed use.